pkunlp-icler/FastV/README.md

 This code implements the latency test of FastV using inplace token dropping instead of token masking (support K>0).
 FastV is also compatible with model quantization, just set the 4bit/8bit flag to be true from [inference_aokvqa.py](https://github.com/pkunlp-icler/FastV/blob/main/src/FastV/inference/eval/inference_aokvqa.py#L192) to see the performance.

-Current implementation is not compatible with kv-cache yet, must be used with "use_cache=False" in the generate function.
-It has no theoritcal conflict with kv-cache, and the feature would be added soon to support more models in huggingface.

 The main implementation of FastV is in the forward function of LlamaModel from [modeling_llama.py](https://github.com/pkunlp-icler/FastV/blob/main/src/transformers/src/transformers/models/llama/modeling_llama.py#L730) of transformers repo.

 ### Support KV Cache

+Current implementation is not compatible with kv-cache yet, must be used with "use_cache=False" in the generate function.
+FastV has no theoretical conflict with kv-cache, and the feature would be added soon to support more models in huggingface.

 Stay tuned!